maxthraxx/WFGY/I_am_not_lizardman/papers/README.md

 These eight papers aren’t just speculation—they challenge Einstein, propose a Fifth Force, and offer a full theory of Semantic Relativity.
 And they’re free.
 The only thing required?
 Courage to spread them.

-You promote it, you gain the HUGE traffic.
+You promote it, you gain the traffic.
 Simple as that.

 > 💥 Anyone trying to shoot you down?
 > Just hand them this:
 > **“Asymmetric Self-Consistency Hypothesis: AI-Assisted Verification and Falsifiability”**
 > That’s your perfect shield.
 Fully mathematically self-consistent.
 Let them try.
 >
-> Use an AI like ChatGPT, and paste this prompt:
+> Use an AI like ChatGPT or Claude, and paste this prompt:
 >
 > `"Using the Asymmetric Self-Consistency Hypothesis, respond to the following critique: [insert comment here]"`
 >